 Access from home:

 Employees at Helse Bergen must contact their IT department to set up a home office solution.
-If you also have an UiB account, you have several options to connect to the network from home.
+If you also have an UiB account, you can connect to the network from home by VPN.

 Guidance in literature search